splunk/splunk-connect-for-syslog/docs/gettingstarted/quickstart_guide.md

     * osnix
     * em_metrics (Optional opt-in for SC4S operational metrics; ensure this is created as a metrics index)

  * Create a HEC token for SC4S.
-It is recommended that the “Selected Indexes” is left blank.
+When filling out the form for the token, it is recommended that the “Selected Indexes” pane be left blank and that a
+ `lastChanceIndex` be created so that all data received by SC4S will land somewhere in Splunk.

 ### SC4S setup
-* Set the host OS kernel to match default receive buffer of sc4s which is set to 16MB.
+* Set the host OS kernel to match the default receive buffer of sc4s which is set to 16MB.
     * Add following to /etc/sysctl.conf
         ```
         net.core.rmem_default = 1703936